Top 10 Ports in Terms of Container Traffic

 4. Ningbo Zhoushan Port – China

-In terms of cargo tonnage, Ningbo Zhoushan is the busiest port in the world.
-In 2021, this port had a cargo throughput of 1.22 billion tonnes.
-It is located in Ningbo and Zhoushan, Zheijiang, and lies at coordinates 29°56′N 121°50′E. This port was established in 1738 and is managed by Ningbo Zhoushan Port Company Limited.
+Ton yyyy-ton cargo.
+Ningbo Zhoushan is the busiest port in the world.
+In 2021, its cargo throughput was recorded to be 1.22 billion tonnes.
+It is located in Ningbo and Zhoushan, Zheijiang, with coordinates 29°56′N 121°50′E. The port was opened in 1738 and is owned by Ningbo Zhoushan Port Company Limited.

 5. Port of Guangzhou – China